Saudi-backed LIV Golf series faces 9/11 protest as it begins first tournament on US soil - KTVZ

 A coalition of families and survivors of 9/11 on June 10 sent an open letter to several players competing in the LIV Golf series, calling on them to reconsider their participation.

-Brett Eagleson, whose father died on 9/11, said at Thursday’s press conference he plans to be at Bedminster next month to protest.
+Brett Eagleson, whose father died on 9/11, said at Thursday’s news conference he plans to be at Bedminster next month to protest.

 “One important message to these LIV golfers and the Kingdom is that we’re not going anywhere.
 Every tournament you’re going to have to deal with us in bigger numbers, more stories, from the families,” Eagleson said.
 “We’re going to be in your face for every tournament that is on US soil.”